SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 In e-commerce the consumer/end-user's `msisdn`(mobile number) is required.
-This is managed either by sending a `POST` request as seen below, or by redirecting the end-user to the hosted payment pages.
+This is managed either by sending a `POST` request as seen below, or by redirecting the end-user to the hosted payment page.
 The `msisdn` is only required for e-commerce.
 In the m-commerce flow, the consumer uses the device that hosts the Swish app to manage the purchase, making `msisdn` unneccessary.